-Welcome to the Wild Equus Network website!
+Welcome to the WEN website!

 Only through education can gaps be bridged between sociocultural considerations, ethics and science.
 By bridging these gaps, the Wild Equus Network proposes new strategies to help protect, manage and conserve wild equids as well as the habitats and wildlife diversity on which they rely, and which many people are also likely to depend.